 “What makes this Master’s programme unique, is the interdisciplinary approach which is used to understand the past as well as the present.
 Amongst other things, you learn to develop an informed perspective on the historical background of any society.
 As a graduate of this programme, you can take up many different positions.
 For now, I am mainly interested in pursuing a career as a researcher or a policy officer at an international organisation.”
 Ricardo Klepke

 Would you like to obtain a Master's degree in History, but you don't have the right prior education?
 Then you are a likely candidate to enrol in the pre-Master History at the Erasmus University Rotterdam.

 Bridging the knowledge gap

-In the pre-Master History, you will follow certain courses of the Bachelor History.
+In the pre-Master History, you will follow certain courses of Bachelor History.
 You will become acquainted with cultural, social and economic history and with the history of international relations.
 You will take some methodological courses as well, preparing you for the Master's programme.
-The pre-Master History can only be followed fulltime.
+Pre-Master History can only be followed fulltime.

 About the School

 The Erasmus School of History, Culture and Communication hosts the Departments of History, Arts and Culture Studies, and Media & Communication of Erasmus University.
 Accordingly, the Faculty condu ...
 Read More